-- Administrative Charges: - Missed appointments. - Claim forms, records, or fees for providing information or documentation. - After-hours or technical support fees. - Custodial or Domiciliary Care: Including services from personal care attendants. - Immediate Family Services: Charges for services provided by relatives or immediate family members. - Inadequate Documentation: Claims lacking proper documentation. - Non-Approved Facilities and Providers: - Services from facilities or providers that do not meet LIFEX standards or accreditation requirements. - Out-of-hospital charges while the patient is temporarily out of a hospital. - Overhead Expenses: Such as office supplies, staff charges, or facility expenses.

-- Scope of Practice: Services outside the provider's licensed or certified scope of practice. - Veterans Administration Hospitals: For conditions related to military service.
+- Administrative Charges: - Missed appointments. - o Claim forms, records, or fees for providing information or documentation. - o After-hours or technical support fees. - o Custodial or Domiciliary Care: Including services from personal care attendants. - o Immediate Family Services: Charges for services provided by relatives or immediate family members. - o Inadequate Documentation: Claims lacking proper documentation. - Non-Approved Facilities and Providers: - Services from facilities or providers not meeting LIFEX standards or accreditation requirements. - o Out-of-hospital charges while the patient is temporarily out of a hospital. - Overhead Expenses: Such as office supplies, staff charges, or facility expenses. - Scope of Practice: Services outside the provider's licensed or certified scope of practice. - Veterans Administration Hospitals: For conditions related to military service.